Reading Time: 3 minutes

 “We looked at areas that will remain cooler and wetter in a warming world, like the shores of large interior lakes, large peat land complexes and north-facing hillsides.
 These are areas where we can buy time for cold-adapted species like spruce trees and caribou to adjust to climate change in the near term.”

-Identifying these areas for conservation is important given that the North American boreal region, which represents 16 percent of the world’s forests and is an important storehouse for carbon, is experiencing rapid changes from wildfire, drought and permafrost thaw driven by global warming, she added.
+Identifying these areas for conservation is important given that the North American boreal region, which represents 16 per cent of the world’s forests and is an important storehouse for carbon, is experiencing rapid changes from wildfire, drought and permafrost thaw driven by global warming, she added.

 The framework created through the study can also help identify knowledge gaps that will drive further research about refugia, including University of Alberta studies about post-wildfire changes to Alberta vegetation, and mapping of mountain refugia in the Yukon.